jcasare/applymate/README.md

 - Composer
 - Node.js 18+ and npm
 - MySQL 8.0+ (or SQLite for development)
-- Claude API key from Anthropic
+- At least one AI API key (free options available)

 ## Installation